pusher/feeds-client-js/README.md

 # Client JavaScript reference

 The JavaScript client for Pusher Feeds.
-Find it [on Github here](https://github.com/pusher/feeds-client-js).
+If you aren't already here, you can find the source [on Github](https://github.com/pusher/feeds-client-js).

 ## Installation